Reflections of clouds and trees with fall colour on a lake.

 Presqu’ile Provincial Park

-Jutting out into Lake Ontario in the southeast corner of Northumberland County, Presqu’ile features woodlands, meadows, wetlands and beach area, and is a key migratory stop for hundreds of bird species in the spring and fall (shorebirds in September).
+Jutting out into Lake Ontario in the southeast corner of Northumberland County, Presqu’ile features woodlands, meadows, wetlands and beach area.
+This park is a key migratory stop for hundreds of bird species in the spring and fall, specifically shorebirds in September.

 Explore the marsh along a beautifully maintained Marsh Trail boardwalk, visit Ontario’s second oldest operating lighthouse and hike one of several woodland trails.